Our GOVERNMENT

 6. Building a Community: Implement 2024–2028 Economic Development Strategic Plan.

-7. Building a Community: Advance the East Pleasanton Specific Plan
+7. Building a Community: Advance the East Pleasanton Specific Plan.

-Council Priority Update
+Council Priority Updates

 This fall, the City is advancing several initiatives that strengthen preparedness, improve resources, and enhance resilience for both the organization and the community.
 These actions reflect measurable progress toward the Council’s ONE Pleasanton Strategic Plan, Goal D. Safeguarding Our City: Strategy 1.
 Assess the City’s overall emergency preparedness capabilities, resources, and tools and implement changes as needed.